-When Build a killer midsection in the kitchen for powerful, effortless miles on the road with, your physical training is obviously important—racking up the miles, crushing interval workouts, and practicing spending hours on your feet—but you also need to practice your nutrition, a crucial part of getting you through 26.2 miles.
+When prepping for a marathon, your physical training is obviously important—racking up the miles, crushing interval workouts, and practicing spending hours on your feet—but you also need to practice your nutrition, a crucial part of getting you through 26.2 miles.
 What to eat before a marathon is always tricky to figure out so even if this isn’t your first big race, these tips can help power your miles so you show up at the starting line feeling confident.

 1. Nothing New on Race Day

 You’ve heard it before, but we’ll say it again: Don’t try anything on race day that you haven’t practiced during training.
-It’s not always easy, but This gel can be easier on the stomach options, amounts, and timing on your long runs and take note of what works for race day.
+It’s not always easy, but We may earn commission from links on this page, but we only recommend products we back options, amounts, and timing on your long runs and take note of what works for race day.
 Once you find nutrition that works for you, bring it to the starting line.
 Research the race: If it carries your brand and flavor at its fuel stops, great!
 If not, BYOG (bring your own gel).

 2. Midrun Fuel is a Must